Alone with the SS Ayrfield Shipwreck, the Floating Forest of Sydney

 The long way through Badu mangrove

-It was just my luck that I chose to check out the shipwrecks on the only overcast day of my stay.
+It was just my luck that I chose to check out the shipwrecks on the only overcast day of my five days in Sydney.
 I also decided to take the longer route via public transport, saving the Ayrfield for last.
 That meant a walk along the asphalt path that ran through the Badu mangrove.
 It was largely monotonous, although I got glimpses of the setting sun through gaps in the trees.
 No deadly Australian creatures to worry about here, thankfully – all I encountered were a magpie-lark and one Australian cyclist.
 Perhaps I should have cycled too.

 The first sign that I was getting close was the sight of the HMAS Karangi, or what was left of this former navy ship.
 I couldn’t get a clear look at her through the trees but it was overgrown too.
 To get a better view, one has to get off the path or be on the other side of the creek.